ChennoShen239/writing-sample/pro-default-model/README.md

-# Pessimism Default Model (Fortran + MATLAB)
+# PRO Default Model (Fortran + MATLAB)

-This project implements a pessimism-based sovereign default model using Fortran for computation and MATLAB for analysis.
+This project implements a sovereign default model with policy‑randomness overestimation (PRO), using Fortran for computation and MATLAB for analysis.

 ## Structure